rphair/frankenwallet/docs/install/internal.md

 As long as your host system contains a Frankenwallet (or any other encrypted partition that you still need to be bootable from GRUB), you will need to suppress the normal regeneration of GRUB every time your OS repositories push out a new version of the Linux kernel and its associated files.

-Otherwise the GRUB regenerated on your insecure system will lose its Frankenwallet entries: and, of course, to mount these encrypted filesystems onto the host system (so that a complete GRUB could be regenerated there) would be a severe violation of the Frankenwallet principles.
+Otherwise the GRUB regenerated on your insecure host system will lose its Frankenwallet entries: and, of course, to mount these encrypted filesystems onto the host system (so that a complete GRUB could be regenerated there) would be a severe violation of the Frankenwallet principles.

 Therefore the best approach is to allow the kernel updates to be installed but _only regenerate GRUB **when booted into the Frankenwallet**_... which will in turn probe for the new host kernel and insert its updated boot entries into your GRUB.